 Do you want to travel and help other teachers learn how to use G Suite in their classroom?
 Do you want to get your foot in the door as a consultant, trainer, or present at national conferences?
 Want to make a little extra cash in summer training teachers?

-The VIP trainer course opens twice yearly (May and December) and will re-open for enrollment on November 10, 2017, and close on November 27, 2017.
+The Google Certified Trainer Academy opens twice yearly (May and December) and will re-open for enrollment on November 19, 2019, and close on December 3, 2019.

-This is the e-course you have been waiting for–the course to help you on your journey to becoming a Google for Education Certified Trainer!
+This is the online course you have been waiting for–the course to help you on your journey to becoming a Google for Education Certified Trainer!